 Drift Boat Prices

-- Full Day – 8 hours —— $650 1 angler, $690 2 anglers – includes sandwich lunch.
+- Full Day – 8 hours — TOTAL PRICE $750 — 1 or 2 for either anglers – inc. lunch.

-* ‘Evening Drift’ – 3 hours —— $350 1 or 2 anglers (last 3 hours of daylight)
+- Evening Drift – 3 hours — TOTAL PRICE $390 — 1 or 2 for either anglers (last 3 hours of daylight)

 ** All guided trips include use of gear (if required) and all flies.
 They also include drinking water.
 Lunch is provided for all full day bookings.
 BYO lunch and save $10 off the advertised price.

-Please phone us on 03 5773 2513 or 0418 995 611 to learn more or make a booking.
-We are available from 8am – 10pm, every day of the year.
+Phone us on 03 5773 2513 or 0418 995 611 to discuss the options.
+We are available to chat from 8am – 10pm, every day.

 Please read our Cancellation Policy before making a booking. ;-)